RavDas/Netflix-Clone-Deployment/README.md

 ![image](https://github.com/RavDas/Netflix-Clone-Deployment/assets/86109995/185a4127-0679-46be-a207-010d5972d54c)

+Now click on "Connect" button on "Instance" Dashboard.
+Then ckick on "SSH Client".

 Here you need to have the created key-pair(.pem file) in the file directory of the your local machine that you launch your console inorder to ssh into EC2 instance which is attached with the same key-pair(.pem file).

 ![connect](https://github.com/RavDas/Netflix-Clone-Deployment/assets/86109995/04da2651-0421-480f-ac9a-6f2407894691)